faboweb/zliq/README.md

 ZLIQ implementes itself in a slim way:
  - streams
  - redux
- - virtual-dom rendering for streams
+ - dom rendering and updates for streams

 ### How It Works